nstene/SleepSEEG/doc/feature_extraction.rst

         >> 1.0 50                          # max_PLI, max_PLI_lag

-      # Two signals with same phase have PS value close to 1
+      # Program takes the first biggest value with its time-lag value in samples

     .. figure:: images/2.4.1Example.gif
       :name: Fig2.4.1

     This gif shows, how does program go through the data with lag = 50 and compute signes PLI between them.
-The y(n_i) represents n_i_th value of signal, 'i' stands for the number of iterations.
+The y(n_i) represents n_i_th value of signal, 'i' stands for the number of iteration.
+Gif shows signed values of PLI for better understanding, but this feature counts only with absolute value of PLI.

     .. code-block:: py
       :name: LinCorr-example2.4.2